English Subjects

 Out of

-out of breath: (after running) panting from a shortage of oxygen
+out of the blue: unexpectedlyout of breath: (after running) panting from a shortage of oxygen

 out of character: unlike a person's known character